 What D-Day and Your Career Have in Common

 Perhaps your plan was to retire from the company you worked at for years, but they decided to downsize or merge your division five years earlier than your planned retirement.
 Or perhaps your plan was to have more leisure time, but you’ve now realized one can only play so much golf and go on so many relaxing cruises.
 Like those troops on the beach, you have to scrap the plan that isn’t working and come up with another strategy.

-Let’s look at some stats about the gig economy:
+Here are some statistics about the gig economy:

-• 60% - percent of workers who want to continue to work after retirement, but not full time (*US Department of Labor)
+60%: Percentage of workers who want to continue working after retirement, but not full-time (*US Department of Labor)

+What D-Day and Your Career Have in Common